stephenkiilu/starter-hugo-academic-11/content/authors/admin/_index.md

 highlight_name: true
 ---

-I was a research intern at [Mila Quebec AI Institute]('https://mila.quebec/en/'), Montreal in the last Fall of 2022.
-Supervised by Prof. Golnoosh Farnadi and Dr. Ulrich Aivodji.
+I am a research asistance at [German Research Center for Artificial Intelligence (DFKI)]('https://www.dfki.de/web/forschung/forschungsbereiche/data-science-und-ihre-anwendungen/mitarbeiter-dsa').
+I am conducting my research under the supervision of [Prof. Sebastian Vollmer]('https://sebastian.vollmer.ms/') and [Prof. Seth Flaxman]('https://sethrf.com/').
+Previouserly,I was a research intern at [Mila Quebec AI Institute]('https://mila.quebec/en/') and [Vector Institute]('https://vectorinstitute.ai/').
 I hold two M.Sc. degrees in Mathematical Sciences and Machine Intelligence from AIMS Cameroon and [AIMS Rwanda]('https://aimsammi.org/') respectively (2017-2019) and a bachelor’s degree in Mathematics and Computer Science from the University of Khartoum, Sudan.

 My research include deeplearning, representatin lerning, robustness, fairness and interpretability.
 I am also broadly interested in unsupervised representation learning for different modalities (text, vision) and finding good disentangled representations which are generally important for good performance on some downstream tasks.